Inflation with Gauss-Bonnet Correction and Higgs Potential: The Proposed Model

 At this stage, let us examine the speed of gravitational waves during inflation.
 In this regard, relation~\eqref{a21} shows the propagation speed of tensor perturbation modes (including gravitational waves) in the presence of the Gauss-Bonnet correction.
 During inflation, utilizing the approximations in relation~\eqref{Conditions3,4} into relation~\eqref{a21}, we obtain

 where in the last equality we have used relation~\eqref{a8}.
 Thus, under the approximate conditions used for inflation, if the time derivative of the coupling function is positive, the speed of gravitational waves during inflation will be greater than the speed of light.
-Now, using relation~\eqref{a29}, while writing $\phi(N)$, relation~\eqref{gw1} gives the speed of gravitational waves during inflation in terms of the $e$-folding as
+Now, using relation~\eqref{a29}, while writing $\phi(N)$, relation~\eqref{gw1} gives the speed of gravitational waves during inflation in terms of the $e$-folding number as

-Then, utilizing the linear function of the fitted scalar field, Eqs.~\eqref{fit1}-\eqref{fit4}, and using the values of the two optimal sets of the model parameters $\alpha$ and $\lambda$ obtained in the preceding section, we have plotted the speed of gravitational waves within inflation in Fig.~\eqref{fa7}.

-This figure shows that the speed of gravitational waves during inflation is greater than one (i.e., the speed of light) but very close to it, and its very slight difference from one is due to the presence of the Gauss-Bonnet correction.
+Then, we have plotted the speed of gravitational waves within inflation for three benchmark points in Fig.~\eqref{fa7}.
+However, since relation~(\ref{a36}) is intricate and cannot be inverted analytically, we utilized Fig.~\eqref{fa6} to obtain $\phi(N)$ values for each pair of $(\alpha, \lambda)$ values through numerical analysis.
+Thereafter, the results were inserted in relation~(\ref{gw2}).
+Fig.~\eqref{fa7} shows that the speed of gravitational waves during inflation is greater than one (i.e., the speed of light) but very close to it, and its very slight difference from one is due to the presence of the Gauss-Bonnet correction.
 Hence, the contribution of the Gauss-Bonnet term to inflationary spectra in this Higgs inflation-like model during inflation is almost negligible, although not~absolutely zero.
 Of course, if $\dot{\xi}=0$ in relation~\eqref{gw1}, this speed will be exactly equal to one and the Gauss-Bonnet correction has no~effect at all.
 In fact, in such a situation, since $\xi$ will be a constant value, the Gauss-Bonnet term will have no~effect on the field equations in four dimensions.

-Furthermore, at the end of inflation, utilizing $\epsilon_1\!\!\mid_{\phi_{\rm end}}\simeq 1$ from relation~\eqref{a27} in relation~\eqref{a29}, we arrive at
+Furthermore, at the end of inflation, utilizing $\epsilon_1\!\!\mid_{\phi_{\rm end}}^{}\simeq~\!\!1$ from relation~\eqref{a27} in relation~\eqref{a29}, we arrive at

 Then, by substituting it into relation~\eqref{gw1}, we obtain the speed of gravitational waves at the end of inflation as